-Intuiface Composer, the editor, has a concurrent user license.
-You need as many licenses as you’ll have concurrent users (e.g. Intuiface designer) – that is, users working at the same time.
+Intuiface Composer, the editor, uses what is called a concurrent user license.
+You need as many licenses as you’ll have concurrent users – that is, users working at the same time.
 Five people will use Composer but only one at a time?
 Then you only need one license.

 Here’s a cool thought: If you make a multi-year pre-purchase of Player, you could actually charge each client a fee lower than the annual list price and still earn a profit!

 Whether your sell the license explicitly or hide it within a larger service fee, we recommend the use of secondary accounts for license distribution.
 See the next section.

 Juggling multiple clients, each of whom may have multiple projects, is tough enough without also having to juggle licenses, Players, data points, and more.
 We created the notion of secondary accounts to simplify your management of multiple clients and to limit client visibility to experiences specific to their project(s).